-Students study a range of texts including fiction, nonfiction, poetry, films, radio, television, newspapers, the internet and CD-ROMs.
+Students study a range of texts including fiction, nonfiction, poetry, films, radio, television, newspapers, the internet and multi-media texts.
 The texts give students experience of Australian literature and insights into Aboriginal experiences and multicultural experiences in Australia, and experience of literature from other countries and times.